ThaumicTheory/IGSQ-Plugin/README.md

 - REDSTONE_LAMP plugin Messaging Channel For Configurations Failed Communication.onPluginMessageReceived()
 - GLOWSTONE plugin Messaging Channel For Sound Failed Communication.onPluginMessageReceived()
 - STONE data in 2FA didnt exist or was corrupt upon reciept in TwoFactorAuthentication_Security.TwoFactorAuthentication()
+- BEDROCK location string is not a valid location Common.parseLocationFromString()